IrinaStelea/loa-birdwatching-app/README.md

 ## Set up this project locally

 -   you need to own an AWS account with an S3 Bucket and pass AWS credentials so the image uploading/deleting middleware works
+-   you need to own a key for the eBird API
 -   set up a PSQL database as described in the `birdapp.sql` file in this repo
 -   clone the repository
 -   install all the dependencies with `npm install`